sandeepmistry/arduino-LoRa/API.md

  * `gain` - LNA gain

 Supported values are between `0` and `6`.
-If gain is 0, ADC will be enabled and LNA gain will not be used.
-Else if gain is from 1 to 6, ADC will be disabled and LNA gain will be used.
+If gain is 0, AGC will be enabled and LNA gain will not be used.
+Else if gain is from 1 to 6, AGC will be disabled and LNA gain will be used.

 ## Other functions